Condor Ferries Limited

 Under the GDPR, Condor relies on the following lawful basis’ for processing your personal data for the purposes set out above:

-Where required and stated by us, we will process your personal data if required under:
+Where stated and you submit your details for this purpose, we will process your personal and special category data under:

 Article 6 (a) – Consent: the individual has given clear consent for you to process their personal data for a specific purpose.

-To fulfil our legal and contractual obligations with you, we will process your personal data in the event of requiring to do so under:
+To fulfil our legal and contractual obligations with you, we will process your personal data and special category data in the event of requiring to do so under: